withoutfire/common-use-pci/README.md

 # common-use-pci
-Resources to assist in compliance with PCI DSS in the airport common use environment This project is the result of work started in the payments art of the IATA common use working group.
+Resources to assist in compliance with PCI DSS in the airport common use environment This project is the result of work started in the payments group of the IATA common use working group.
 The aim was to produce material to help airlines, airports and QSAs to meet and describe their PCI compliance resonsibilities.
 The main output is a spreadsheet that describes a number of areas of responsibility in the common use environment of an airport, along with the PCI DSS requirements associated with the that responsibility.